trinodb/trino/presto-docs/src/main/sphinx/develop/spi-overview.rst

 SPI Overview
 ============

-When you implement a new Presto plugin, you implement interfaces and override methods defined by the SPI.
+When you implement a new Trino plugin, you implement interfaces and override methods defined by the SPI.

 Plugins can provide additional :doc:`connectors`, :doc:`types`,
 :doc:`functions` and :doc:`system-access-control`.
 In particular, connectors are the source of all data for queries in
-Presto: they back each catalog available to Presto.
+Trino: they back each catalog available to Trino.

 Code
 ----

-The SPI source can be found in the ``presto-spi`` directory in the root of the Presto source tree.
+The SPI source can be found in the ``presto-spi`` directory in the root of the Trino source tree.

 Plugin Metadata
 ---------------

 Each plugin identifies an entry point: an implementation of the ``Plugin`` interface.
-This class name is provided to Presto via the standard Java ``ServiceLoader`` interface: the classpath contains a resource file named ``io.prestosql.spi.Plugin`` in the ``META-INF/services`` directory.
+This class name is provided to Trino via the standard Java ``ServiceLoader`` interface: the classpath contains a resource file named ``io.prestosql.spi.Plugin`` in the ``META-INF/services`` directory.
 The content of this file is a